-The main reason why medical assistants can do so much around a hospital or clinic is that medical assistant courses combine clinical training with administration.
-They start with subjects like medical terminology, anatomy and physiology, and patient care.
-Related to this, students also often learn skills like phlebotomy, electrocardiography, and pharmacology.
+The main reason that medical assistants are capable of handling so many responsibilities is that medical assistant courses combine clinical and administrative training.
+They start with subjects like medical terminology, anatomy and physiology, and patient care while studying courses like phlebotomy, electrocardiography, and pharmacology.

-On the administrative side, medical assistants also learn about medical insurance, medical billing, and medical coding.
-What does this dual role mean for the day-to-day activities of medical assistants?
+On the administrative side, medical assistants also become instructed in medical insurance, medical billing, and medical coding.

-Basically, you can expect to move to where you’re needed.
-If the nurses and phlebotomists need help taking blood or conducting lab tests, you can step in to assist them there.
+Many MAs expect to move to where they’re needed.
+If nurses and phlebotomists need help taking blood or conducting lab tests, you’ll be able to step in and assist them.

-If the medical billing and coding department needs help, you can go help them instead.
-If one of these roles really clicks with you, it’s possible to look for a job in that particular field or seek more education to further specialize.
+If the medical billing and coding experts need help, you can go help them, too.
+If one of these roles really clicks with you, it’s even possible to seek a job in that particular field or gain specialized certification.

-This role is absolutely critical as it makes an enormous difference in how the overall team functions in a hospital or clinic.
-Therefore, medical assistants should be detailed-oriented and reliable team players, always ready to step up.
+Generally speaking, a medical assistant’s job duties come down to being a flexible member of a massive team.
+This role makes an enormous difference in how the overall team functions, so medical assistants should be detail-oriented and reliable team players who are always ready to step up.

 Career Prospects for Medical Assistants

-According to the Bureau of Labor Statistics, demand for medical assistants will grow 23% (much faster than average) between 2014 and 2024.
-In short, this is one of the fastest growing career paths in medicine today.
+According to the Bureau of Labor Statistics, the demand for medical assistants will grow 23% (much faster than average) between 2018 and 2028.
+This means that this field is one of the fastest-growing career paths in the entire country.